Publications

 Andy Robinson, Assistant Professor and Potato Extension Agronomist, NDSU/University of Minnesota

-Late blight is caused by the fungal-like oomycete pathogen Phytophthora infestans.
-The primary host is potato, but P. infestans also can infect other solanaceous plants, including tomatoes, petunias and hairy nightshade.
-These infected species can act as source of inoculum to potato.
+The primary host is potato, but P. infestans also can infect other solanaceous plants, including tomatoes, petunias and hairy nightshade, that can act as source of inoculum to potato.

 In North America, late blight survives between seasons in infected seed tubers, cull piles and volunteer plants.
-This potentially devastating disease can infect potato foliage and tubers at any stage of crop development.
 Knowing the symptoms and disease cycle of this rapidly destructive disease is necessary to implement management options.

 Symptoms